neurord/moose_nerp/README.md

    + helper variables to specify distance, e.g. prox=(0,50e06), then conductance specified as: krp={prox:5}
    + can add structure type to helper variable, e.g. axon=(0,1000e-6,'axon')
    + If using swc files, use these structure names: _1 as soma, _2 as apical dend, _3 as basal dend and _4 as axon, e.g. axon=(0,100e-6,'_4')
 4. edit param_spine for your neuron type.
+    - Note that the model performs spine compensation using the spinedensity parameter in param_spine; this should be the actual/estimated density of the neuron type.
+If you don't want spine compensation then set this spine density to zero.
-Note that if you don't want spines, no need to edit this, just make spineYN=0 in `__init__.py`.
-If you do have spines, make sure that spineParent is a compartment name from your pfile.
+    - Note that if you don't want spines, set spineYN=0 in `__init__.py`.
+    - Any number of spines can also be explicitly modeled by setting the explicitSpineDensity parameter (less than or equal to the actual spineDensity).
+The spineParent compartment allows explicitly including spines only on specific branches--make sure to use a compartment name from your pfile.
+Using the soma name includes all branches.
 5. edit param_ca_plas for your neuron type.
 Note that if you don't want calcium, no need to edit this, just make calYN=0 in `__init__.py`.
 If you want calcium but not plasticity, make calYN=1 and plasYN=0
 6. edit param_syn for your neuron type.
 Note that if you don't want synapses, no need to edit this, just make synYN=0 in `__init__.py`
 7. Note that if calYN=0 or synYN=0, no plasticity will be created, even if plasYN=1